10Dozen/tS_AARViewer/README.md

 ### How to extend Map compatibility?
 1. Get 2d map from Arma via TOPOGRAPHY or EXPORTNOGRID cheat (see https://community.bistudio.com/wiki/ArmA:_Cheats for details).
 It will dump map in .emf format to your C:/ drive

 2. Convert .emf to .png (there is a tutorial and converter http://killzonekid.com/arma-scripting-tutorials-how-to-export-topography/ ).
-I've noticed that Arma3 version of emf2png working bad, so use Arma2 version of the converter.

 3. Now open your .png file in photoshop (or corel or whatever app that can resize image and convert it to indexed colors with configurable pallete)